BEAT THE HEAT: Some Tips On How To Chill Out This Summer In Denver

 Denver may not be anywhere near a beach, but that doesn’t mean there aren’t plenty of places to kick back by a shimmering body of water.

-- Confluence Park, located within walking distance of downtown, offers sandy shores for sunbathing and wading, a kayak practice route, bike paths and a Thursday evening concert series throughout the summer.
+- Confluence Park, located within walking distance of downtown, offers sandy shores for sunbathing, a kayak practice route, bike paths and a Thursday evening concert series throughout the summer.

 - Up in the Highlands neighborhood, you’ll find the sprawling Sloan’s Lake Park, an urban oasis, with the enormous Sloan’s Lake taking center stage.
 In the summer be sure to keep an eye out for water skiers zooming across the lake, framed by a stunning view of the Denver skyline.